 WCRE also reports on the Southern New Jersey retail market.
 Highlights from the retail section of the report include:

-• Retail vacancy in Burlington County jumped to 10 percent, up from 7.6 percent, with average rents increasing to the range of $14.14/sf NNN.
+• Retail vacancy in Camden County posted a slight improvement to 10.1 percent, while average rents fell about 40 cents, in the range of $11.43/sf NNN.

 The full report is available upon request.

 WCRE is a full-service commercial real estate brokerage and advisory firm specializing in office, retail, medical, industrial and investment properties in Southern New Jersey and the Philadelphia region.
 We provide a complete range of real estate services to commercial property owners, companies, banks, commercial loan servicers, and investors seeking the highest quality of service, proven expertise, and a total commitment to client-focused relationships.
 Through our intensive focus on our clients’ business goals, our commitment to the community, and our highly personal approach to client service, WCRE is creating a new culture and a higher standard.
 We go well beyond helping with property transactions and serve as a strategic partner invested in your long term growth and success.